feature

 Focusing on the shapes, the colours, what inhabits, understanding the textures and imagining the complexities of Chiribiquete, could take us further than even being there.
 We could travel many more kilometres of distance in just seconds if we let our imaginations feed on the information available about this territory.

 To imagine the jaguar jumping through the trees, to think of us crossing the Apaporís in a chalupa or walking on the Tapuyes, I don't think it's an easy task.
 However, you have made me think about that option that I may never contemplate and that could allow us to deserve this wild landscape, and that is from the design; how could we manage to bring all those sensations and that knowledge to a scenario that puts us in this place without being there.
-Maybe we wouldn't need an overwhelming wave of sensations like being there physically, but Can our imagination do the rest?
+Maybe we wouldn't need an overwhelming wave of sensations like being there physically, but can our imagination do the rest?

 How can design bring a little piece of Chiribiquete into the present moment?